 Why would you want to be a karma yogi?
-Here are some thoughts from our community of students who practice karma yoga.
+Here are some thoughts from our community of students who practice Karma Yoga.

 Personal Experiences of Karma Yogis:

 Much of my life I’ve been a nice guy on the surface, and aggressively competitive underneath.
 I wouldn’t like to hold people accountable or get into conflict on one hand; and on the other I would roll over people to get what I wanted.
-Particularly through Catherine Sensei’s integrity and compassion, and in the context of the melting pot of working together doing karma yoga with the Sangha to create and grow Clear Sky, I eventually hit a point whether this ego strategy simply stopped working.
-I had to finally witness these blind spots, and start to see the huge cost this was having to me and others.
+Particularly through Catherine Sensei’s integrity and compassion, and in the context of the melting pot of working together doing karma yoga with the Sangha to create and grow Clear Sky, I eventually hit a point where this ego strategy simply stopped working.
+I had to finally witness these blind spots, and start to see the huge cost this was having on me and others.
 This was immensely healing as I began to see these patterns drove so many unhelpful and unhappy patterns in my life.
 I’m not sure how I could have brought these crippling blind spots into awareness and start to heal and transform them except by the path of karma yoga and the compassion of my dharma trainers.

 Duncan Cryle, Toronto, Canada, 2017